-The cash search continues for Merrill Lynch.
-The Wall Street firm said it plans to raise $8.5 billion by selling shares, with about $3.4 billion going to the Singaporean sovereign-wealth fund Temasek.
-Temasek bought $5 billion in Merrill shares in December.
-Merrill also agreed to sell a package of collateralised-debt obligations to private-equity firm Lone Star Funds for $6.7 billion.
+Merrill Lynch said it plans to raise $8.5 billion by selling shares, with about $3.4 billion going to the Singaporean sovereign-wealth fund Temasek, which bought $5 billion in Merrill shares in December.
+Merrill also agreed to sell a package of collateralized-debt obligations to private-equity firm Lone Star Funds for $6.7 billion.
 The CDOs had a stated worth of $30.6 billion but were on Merrill's books at $11.1 billion.
-The bank will take a $4.4 billion writedown this quarter.
-Shares of Merrill closed down more than $3 at $24.33.
+The bank will take a $4.4 billion write-down this quarter.

 Published in Brief: